MicrosoftDocs/dynamics-365-project-operations/articles/expense/per-diem-expenses.md

 ## How the per diem feature works
 Below is an example of the user experience when either of the 3 scenarios mentioned above, is configured-

-**1. Per diem is set to meal type per trip**
+Note that the Total amount is same across all 3 scenarios until the meal reduction is applied based on the chosen configuration making the total amount payable different across each scenario.

-Create a new Per diem expense and select the location and provide the start and end dates, The per diem is calculated based on the daily allowance set for that location for hotel, meals, and incidentals.
+Create a new Per diem expense and select the location and provide the start and end dates.
+The per diem is calculated based on the daily allowance set for that location for hotel, meals, and incidentals.

 For e.g. For Redmond (USA) location if the daily hotel allowance is $150, meals is $75 and Incidentals (Other) is $5, then for the selected duration of 10th- 14th Jan (5 days- assuming calendar day with time)

 Total amount payable = 5 (150+75+5)  = 5* 230  =  1150 USD
 Meals and incidentals portion of the total amount = 5(75+5) = 400 USD
 Now, if Breakfast, lunch, and dinner were provided during the trip, then those will need to be accounted for as meal reduction.

+**1. Per diem is set to meal type per trip**

 Let’s assume meal reduction is 30% for breakfast, 30% for lunch and 40% for dinner, then:
 As an example, when 3 breakfasts, 2 lunches and 0 dinners were provided to the employee-